This article discusses the warning signs of stroke and emergency care for someone who develops a stroke.

 Article Overview: This article discusses vertigo, a sensation of spinning, dizziness, unsteadiness, and lightheadedness.
 Read Article

 How Is Body Balance Maintained?
 Balancing is the outcome of a reflex mechanism where the vestibule of the ear, eyes and sensory receptors of joints and muscles send sensory impulses to the central nervous system (brain and spinal cord).
 The integration occurs here, and finally, ordered impulses trav...
 Read Article

 Query: Hi doctor, I have no current medications.
 Over the past 2 or 3 years, my hearing in my left ear only has deteriorated significantly.
 I would say it is less than half as good as my right.
 I went to an ENT doctor, with an audiologist appointment.
 The audiologist said I had a moderate hearing loss in ...
 Read Full »

-Do you have a question on Stroke or Vertigo?Ask a Doctor Online
+Do you have a question on Paralysis or Sensory Loss?Ask a Doctor Online